bartbutenaers/node-red-contrib-multipart-stream-encoder/README.md

 ![Stream single result](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-multipart-stream/master/images/stream_all_result.png)

 Keep in mind that - when having a separate stream for each client - it might be necessary that the flow keeps track of the responses that are being closed.
 When client A connects, the flow will start a stream A' for that client.
 Some time later another client B connects, so the flow will start a new stream B'.
 However when one of these clients disconnects from our flow, it has become useless to keep on sending data to the encoder node (for that specific client): it is just a waste of resources...
-This can be solved by reacting to messages on the encoder node's output port: *as soon as a client disconnects, an output message will be generated* (with the response object in the `msg.res` field).
+This can be solved by reacting to messages on the encoder node's output port: *as soon as a client disconnects, an output message will be generated (which can be used as a trigger to stop sending data to the encoder node)*.

+### Adaptive streaming
+When we are sending lots of messages to the encoder node (containing lots of data in the payloads), we would run into troubles if the stream cannot handle all that data.
+For example if we have a slow network or a slow client system.
+In that case the stream buffer would start growing until all memory would be consumed.
+At the end our system would stop functioning correctly.

+This can be solved by enabling the 'Ignore messages if stream is overloaded' checkbox on the config screen.
+When the stream cannot process all messages, the encoder node will start ignoring input messages.
+As soon as the stream is again ready to process new data, the encoder node will again start processing input messages.
+For example for MJPEG streaming, it is better to send less images than to have a malfunctioning system...

 ## Camera images in the dashboard
 Until now we have explained how the flow can produce a continous stream of data.
 Now let's explain how these streams can be displayed in the dashboard, to display fluent video.